Team865/FRC-2019/README.md

 The Commons library helps organize subsystems and retrieve controller signals.
 The MiniPID library has an implementation of PID taken from [here](https://github.com/tekdemo/MiniPID-Java)

+The modules are organized by Gradle's multi-project build system.
 Each module has the main source code in `src/main` and test code in `src/test`

-`Constants` contains Robot constants.
-It is in a separate module because robot characterization also requires those constants

-The modules are organized by Gradle's multi-project build system

-The `Robot` module also has a deploy folder that gets copied to RoboRIO
+The `Robot` module also has a deploy folder that gets copied to RoboRIO with GradleRIO's system